primait/redact_ex/README.md

 ## Open Points

-   * Other ways of redacting (e.g. first X letters and last Y exposed)
+   * Other ways of redacting (e.g. first X letters and last Y exposed, random redactors, ecc)
-   * maybe-email redactor (with fallback)?
+   * maybe-email redactor
    * define a default strict implementation for `redact` in the `Any` implementation?
    * some other default magic configuration in derive, e.g. a default module+function?
+   * better handling of fallbacks for derived structs, and macro-generated helpers to "try_redact" structs that may be nil or other